 There’s been a lot going in 2012.
 Earlier this year, my office acquired the responsibilities of another country.
 I was also a Maid of Honor in my friend’s April wedding.
-And then the big one: shortly after my last post, my brother, A, had a lump on the left side of his face checked out and it was confirmed as cancer.
+And then the big one: My brother, had a lump on the left side of his face checked out and it was confirmed as cancer.

-In the meantime, a good friend of his approached us about having a benefit for A. The benefit was held last Saturday and it was a really great turnout.
-My family and many of A’s friends all came together and donated raffles and food.
+A good friend of his approached us about having a benefit.
+The benefit was held last Saturday and it was a really great turnout.
+My family and many of my brother’s friends all came together and donated raffles and food.
 The organizer had a talented singer/guitar player friend who donated his time and rocked the place with great classic tunes.
 If cancer could be beat with love and support, it wouldn’t have a chance.
-I made a new cupcake recipe for the benefit that involves forcing my boyfriend/sous chef to zest 3 lemons and puree a package of blueberries.
-It was found on Pinterest and from this blog.
+I made a new cupcake recipe for the benefit that involved my boyfriend/sous chef to zest 3 lemons and puree a package of blueberries.
 I’ve made it twice and received lots of compliments.
 It’s a keeper so I wanted to share on the ol’ bloggo:

 3 cups all-purpose flour

 1 cup (2 sticks) unsalted butter, room temperature

 1. Preheat oven to 325 degrees.
 Line standard muffin tins with paper liners.
 Whisk together flour, baking powder, and salt.